BASIC BOOK INFORMATION

 On her way to the women’s locker room, Julia passed Abel’s dressing room, where the “Maestro Trudeau - Do Not Disturb” sign was posted on the door.
 She felt a little flutter of excitement and glanced at her watch.

-Even with the door closed, she could easily distinguish the raised voices from behind the closed door as Abel's and Sidney’s.
+Even with the door closed, she could easily distinguish the raised voices from behind it as Abel and Sidney’s.

 “You son of a bitch!”